 Required to stop before a crash (traffic light, crosswalk)

-After a serious truck accident, your best course of action is to speak with an experienced personal injury lawyer in Georgia as soon as possible.
+After a serious truck accident, your best course of action is to speak with an experienced personal injury lawyer in Atlanta as soon as possible.
 Contact Bross, McAllister & Williams, LLC for dedicated legal advocacy in your truck accident claim.